Vegan Chocolate Cake with a Date-Sweetened Option

 Frosting

-- 1 cup cooked sweet potato peeled
+- 1 cup cooked and peeled sweet potato packed tightly

 - 1/2 cup almond butter or cashew butter